dbojan/howto/list_of_linux_distros.md

 ### For beginners or moving from windows:

-linux mint: recommened for new users, can be also used for gaming
+linux mint: recommended for new users, can be also used for gaming
 pro: simple to configure, looks like windows
 con: does not have the newest apps/drivers.
 recommended version: xfce for minimal bloat, cinnamon, win like, mate for older desktop like.